 Numerous terms are used by Lindenwood University in its policies and procedures.
-According to the Missouri Revised Statutes, Chapter 556 Preliminary Provisions (Criminal Code) Section 556.061 (5), consent or lack of consent may be expressed or implied.
-Assent does not constitute consent if
+According to the Missouri Revised Statutes, Chapter 556 Preliminary Provisions (Criminal Code) Section 556.061 (5):

-- a) It is given by a person who lacks the mental capacity to authorize the conduct charged to constitute the offense and such mental incapacity is manifest or known to the actor; or b) It is given by a person who by reason of youth, mental disease or defect, or intoxication, is manifestly unable or known by the actor to be unable to make a reasonable judgment as to the nature or harmfulness of the conduct charged to constitute the offense; or - c) It is induced by force, duress, or deception.
+Consent or lack of consent may be expressed or implied.
+Assent does not constitute consent if a) It is given by a person who lacks the mental capacity to authorize the conduct charged to constitute the offense and such mental incapacity is manifest or known to the actor; or b) It is given by a person who by reason of youth, mental disease or defect, intoxication, a drug-induced state, or any other reason is manifestly unable or known by the actor to be unable to make a reasonable judgment as to the nature or harmfulness of the conduct charged to constitute the offense; or c) It is induced by force, duress, or deception.
 "Consent" RSMo.
-556.061(5)\
+556.061(5)

-□"No" means "No." □"No" can be express sed or ir nplied ( it does not have e to be sp oken).
-"Yes" ' means s "No" if condi tions a, b, or c listed ab ove exis t.
+- □ "No" means "No." - □ "No" can be expressed or implied (it does not have to be spoken). - □ "Yes" means "No" if conditions a, b, or c listed above exist.

-\Note on consent and age (reason of youth) in regards to rape in Missouri For individuals 20 years old or under, the minimum age of consent for a sexual partner is 14.
+Note on consent and age (reason of youth) in regards to rape in Missouri

+For individuals 20 years old or under, the minimum age of consent for a sexual partner is 14.
 For individuals 21 or older, the minimum age of consent for a sexual partner is 17.